 Yes, it’s very rare to find, in fact, you can search for a left-hand trumpet and you will only find this!!!

-The last trumpet he reviews is another Thomann trumpet, but this time a very entry-level horn, Thomann TR-200 Bb trumpet.
-This is the cheapest model among 5 models reviewed in the video and it’s the number #1 best selling Bb trumpet on Thomann store!
+The last trumpet he reviews is another Thomann trumpet, but this time a very entry-level horn, the Thomann TR-200 Bb trumpet.
+This is the cheapest model among the 5 models reviewed in the video and it’s the number #1 best selling Bb trumpet in the Thomann store!

 There are dozens of good reviews on this horn, you can check them out on the product page.
-Gary mentions that naturally, this horn is not an equivalent of any horns here but again it doesn’t belong to its price range!
+Gary mentions that naturally, this horn is not equivalent to any horns here but again it doesn’t belong to its price range!

 Really well-built and probably the best and the cheapest option if you are not yet so serious about trumpets, don’t want to invest too much money and want to give it a go!

 Comparison table For 6 Trumpets

 Here’s a comparison table of 5 + 1 Bb trumpets mentioned in this review article and the video by Thomann!
 As you can see TR-5000 GL really sits right down in the gap and another big plus for having provided a left-hand version!

 For wind instruments, it wouldn’t make so much sense to just judge trumpets by their sound on a video.
 You will notice there are no huge differences in terms of tone quality, colour and character.
 But we could say they sound slightly different from each other.

 Also, please note that Gary Wilder is an excellent player so he can sound just as good as on any other trumpet because he knows how to adjust himself to fine-control the instrument.

 *Visitors on mobile devices; Did you know that you are able to scroll the comparison tables horizontally?
 Try yourself with the below table!